Lynch08/Pands-Project2021/README.md

 ### Initial Research
 As this was my first programming project I found the initial research of this dataset a little daunting.
 There were so many ways that that this data had been previously researched and visualised in a range of disiplines - Statistics, Machine Learning, Data Representation, Data Visulaisation to name a few.
 It was difficult to wrap my head around how this seemingly simple set of flower types and their four common, but variable attributes, were a recognised building block of some of the most intricate and complex tools that are used in computing and data science today.
-After some initial headscratching google searchs I decided to start at the beginning and have a look at Fishers origial report - this helped a little as it really showed me he was just looking at these 150 flowers as a specific data set and not trying to gleen any information that was not already supplied by the numbers provided to him, even if some of the mathamathics involved was beyond my comprehension.
+After some initial headscratching google searchs I decided to start at the beginning and have a look at Fishers origial report[8](https://onlinelibrary.wiley.com/doi/epdf/10.1111/j.1469-1809.1936.tb02137.x) - this helped a little as it really showed me he was just looking at these 150 flowers as a stand alone data set and not trying to gleen any information that was not already supplied by the numbers provided to him, even if some of the mathamathics involved was beyond my comprehension.
 From my reading of the original report, i deduced that Fisher was outlining, that by interpreting the data from these 3 species of Iris', we could identify the species of any of these iris' by using the measurements of the Sepal and Petal.
-This gave me a little confidence in the sense that I should just start from the begining with no preconcieved notions about what data was going to show me and just begin to use the skills I had aquired in my short time learning python to generate a picture of what the data was trying to display.
+This gave me a little confidence in the sense that I should just start from the beginning with no preconcieved notions about what data was going to show me and just begin to use the skills I had aquired in my short time learning python to generate a picture of what the data was trying to display.
 I could dive into the further uses for how the method of my analysis could be used in other applications at a later time.

 Once I felt I had done adaquete research on what the data was, I decided to try some simple code to output some plots, if for nothing else to have some "physical" evidence that I was making progress.
 The first decision I had to make was how did I want to have the dataset stored.
 I decided downloading a CSV file of the data was my best option - I was familiar with the CSV format from some light database work I had done in my professional life (importing and exporting data mainly - no real analysis) and this would be the format I would be continuing to use professionaly, so that decision was one of the easier ones I would make.
 From there I did some more research and reviewed some previous labs that had touched on CSV data during the course.
 Once I had downloaded the dataset I began to review the course material provided for reading in CSV files using Python, and of course using internet searchs and tools like [Real Python](https://realpython.com/python-csv/) and [W3Schools](https://www.w3schools.com/python/pandas/pandas_csv.asp) to guide me and give me ideas.

 ### First Analysis
  The first thing I did  was jump into making histograms and scatter plots and try to study them to get some insight into the data.
 I quickly realised this was a mistake.
 I was not really able to analyse the plots as I had not summarised the basic data behind the graphs I was generating.
- I found an extremly useful function in the pandas libary called describe().
-This gave me some basic statistics on the data set such as mean, max, min and standard deviations.
+ I found an extremly useful function in the pandas libary called describe().[9](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.describe.html)  This gave me some basic statistics on the data set such as mean, max, min and standard deviations.
  From these figures I could begin to do some early analysis.

 ![](Images/TotalSummary.PNG)